cncf/communitygroups/README.md

 ## Benefits of joining the CNCF Community Groups Program

 For all Cloud Native Community Groups, CNCF offers the following benefits:
 - One-time complimentary swag coupon of $100 USD to the CNCF Store provided to each community group (not to each organizer), is available after hosting 2 successful events per chapter within 3 months/90 days.
 NOTE: Registration must happen within the Bevy platform for this coupon to be earned.
-Requesting your voucher - write to meetups@cncf.io with your linked Bevy event pages.
+Requesting your voucher - write to community-groups@cncf.io with a link to your past Bevy event pages.
 - Joining the CNCF organizer-exclusive Slack channel for collaboration
 - Boosting the visibility of your community group and events.
 See below under the “Communication” section for more details.
 - 25% discount to Linux Foundation training exams for CKAD and KCNA.